ljnewediuk/PB_life-history/README.md

 10 - Animal models for estimating heritability of lifetime reproductive success

-X1 - (Supplement) Test of the polar bear clock to predict age in human samples
+X1 - (Supplement) Code used for volcano plots showing sites correlated with age, tissue, and sex

 X2 - (Supplement) Test of polar bear samples aged using universal mammal clock